anshshori2002/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-In this repository, There are following Machine Learning Projects are:
+In this repository, There are following Projects are:
 1. Churn Modelling Predictions
 2. Car price Prediction
 3. Student Marks Prediction